-As volunteer-developed open source software, the base Windows version of Password Safe is free in every sense of the word.
+As volunteer-developed open source software, the base Windows and Linux versions of Password Safe are free in every sense of the word.

 A disk-on-key version, called PasswordSafe2Go is available, though, which allows you to install the app on a USB stick for easy portability across multiple devices.
 PasswordSafe2Go is tailored for installation by a third party company and costs around $11 USD, with a year’s free updates.

 The Android port of Password Safe, PasswdSafe, is free, but pwSafe 2 for iOS and iPadOS costs $2.99 from the App Store. pwSafe for macOS costs $14.99 from the Mac App Store.

 - Client-side encryption (e2ee)

 - Cross-device and cross-platform syncing

 - Password management

 Cross-device and cross-platform syncing